yoterel/iCatcher/README.md

 `--output_annotation /path/to/output_file.csv`

 By default, this will save a file in the format described [here](https://osf.io/3n97m/) describing the output of the automated coding.
-Other formats will be added in the future.
+Other formats will be added upon request.

 An example video file can be found [here](https://www.cs.tau.ac.il/~yotamerel/baby_eye_tracker/example.mp4).